Network-Aware Flexibility Requests for Distribution-Level Flexibility Markets: Introduction

-For network-aware local flexibility markets, the DSO has two options.
-The transparent option is to share all network data with the flexibility market operator (FMO) which then runs a stochastic market clearing.
-This solution has received criticism for (i) the intractable and impractical size of the problem for real life operation and (ii) the existing legal framework on data exchange between DSO and FMO.
-The privacy-preserving option entails the creation of a network-aware \emph{FlexRequest} by the DSO, which is then used in a deterministic market clearing by the FMO, similar to the transmission-level ancillary services markets currently operating in Europe.
-While the second option is compatible with real world operations, and ensures high transparency for electricity traders as it does not involve a stochastic market clearing or network constraints, the question is how to determine such a \emph{FlexRequest} which shall consider the network limits and uncertainty?
+The second, the privacy-preserving option, entails the creation of a network-aware \emph{FlexRequest} by the DSO, which is then used in a deterministic market clearing by the FMO, similar to the transmission-level ancillary services markets currently operating in Europe.
+This privacy-preserving option is the focus of this paper.
+It is compatible with real-world operations and ensures high transparency for electricity traders since the FMO does not need to consider stochasticity and network constraints in the market clearing.
+Thus, it is compatible with the requirements of the EU Directive \cite{EDirective} for transparent and standard market products for flexibility services.
+However, the question is: How to determine such a network constrained \emph{FlexRequest} under uncertainty?

-In the related literature \cite{Prat2021,Garcia-Torres2021,Fonteijn2021,Ullah2021,Zhao2021,Olivella-Rosell2018}, flexibility requests from the DSO are treated as external input parameters.
-The focus is instead on the optimization problem of the market operator or the balance responsible party.
-The framework of \cite{Khorasany2021} provides a heuristic approach for determining flexibility requests which, however, assumes a-priori knowledge of each prosumer's power exchange, and does not consider network constraints.
-Within the flexibility mechanism of \cite{Fonteijn2020}, an approach for obtaining the time and value of needed flexibility mechanism (similar to \emph{FlexRequest}) is proposed for transformer overloading, based on the cost of transformer lifetime reduction.
+Many existing works on flexibility markets disregard the problem of how DSOs shall estimate how much flexibility they need.
+In \cite{Prat2021,Fonteijn2021,Ullah2021,Olivella-Rosell2018,Garcia-Torres2021,Zhao2021}, flexibility requests from the DSO are treated as purely external input parameters.
+Their focus is instead on the optimization problem of the market operator or the balance responsible party.
+The framework of \cite{Khorasany2021} provides a heuristic approach for determining flexibility requests which, however, assumes a priori knowledge of each prosumer's power exchange, and does not consider network constraints.
+Within the flexibility mechanism of \cite{Fonteijn2020}, an approach for obtaining the time and value of needed flexibility (similar to \emph{FlexRequest}) is proposed for transformer overloading, based on the cost of transformer lifetime reduction.
 However, for line congestions and voltage support across the network, there exists no generic real-world approach to determine flexibility requests.
+In general, capacity markets for flexibility are considerably less investigated than energy markets for flexibility.
+Among the few works on capacity flexibility markets is \cite{Prat2021}, which, however, does not address the problem of \emph{FlexRequest} creation.